raix/semantic-release-meteor/README.md

 Semantic release plugin for Meteor packages

-NOTE: This package is still experimental - `semantic-release` multi plugins are not released

 *Note: Semantic release cannot do the initial release of the package*

 #### Setup package.js